Monosaccharide: Linear-chain monosaccharides

-Simple monosaccharides have a linear and unbranched carbon skeleton with one carbonyl (C=O) functional group, and one hydroxyl (OH) group on each of the remaining carbon atoms.
+Simple monosaccharides have a linear and unbranched carbon skeleton with one carbonyl (C=O) functional group amid a linear chain of carbon atoms each of which has a hydroxyl (OH) group attached to it.
 Therefore, the molecular structure of a simple monosaccharide can be written as H(CHOH)_{n}(C=O)(CHOH)_{m}H, where n + 1 + m = x; so that its elemental formula is C_{x}H_{2x}O_{x}.

 By convention, the carbon atoms are numbered from 1 to x along the backbone, starting from the end that is closest to the C=O group.
 Monosaccharides are the simplest units of carbohydrates and the simplest form of sugar.

 If the carbonyl is at position 1 (that is, n or m is zero), the molecule begins with a formyl group H(C=O)− and is technically an aldehyde.
 In that case, the compound is termed an aldose.
 Otherwise, the molecule has a ketone group, a carbonyl −(C=O)− between two carbons; then it is formally a ketone, and is termed a ketose.
 Ketoses of biological interest usually have the carbonyl at position 2.

 The various classifications above can be combined, resulting in names such as "aldohexose" and "ketotriose".

 A more general nomenclature for open-chain monosaccharides combines a Greek prefix to indicate the number of carbons (tri-, tetr-, pent-, hex-, etc.) with the suffixes "-ose" for aldoses and "-ulose" for ketoses.
 In the latter case, if the carbonyl is not at position 2, its position is then indicated by a numeric infix.
 So, for example, H(C=O)(CHOH)_{4}H is pentose, H(CHOH)(C=O)(CHOH)_{3}H is pentulose, and H(CHOH)_{2}(C=O)(CHOH)_{2}H is pent-3-ulose.